andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/00-nudity.md

 One performer mentioned that her friends, when she told them about the nude section, all looked at her husband, *what do you think about that?* As if it was an act of infidelity.
 Because our society has so strongly linked nudity with sexuality it's hard to dissociate the two.
-It's rare in this country to see nudity in a non-sexual setting.
+Compared to some other, more more open-minded societies, it's rare we see nudity in a non-sexual setting.
 But there's nothing inherently sexual about nudity.
 And there's nothing inherently wrong about sexuality (but that's another discussion altogether).

-Alyce came to the piece with a combination of fear and excitement, "it started out as a challenge, can I really do this?"
+When Alyce first learned of the piece she felt a nervous apprehension, "it started out as a challenge, can I really do this?"
 Writing in her
 <a href="https://view.flodesk.com/emails/6495a0b1d74d9c624c07fe81" target="_blank" rel="noopener noreferrer">
-newsletter</a>, she discussed her first screening of the Paris video, "there was an elegance of humanness in the vase range of bodies I observed on the screen.
+newsletter</a>, she discussed her first screening of the Paris video, "there was an elegance of humanness in the vast range of bodies I observed on the screen.
 It was raw, real, it made my heart pound and my eyes were locked in."
-When considering committing to the piece she felt that if she said yes she could "honor the body and what it's capable of and what it was been capable of creating for my career and for my life."
+Upon reflection she felt compelled to say yes so she could "honor my body and what it's capable of and what it was been capable of creating for my career and for my life."

-During the rehearsals and the performance Alyce felt a sense of calm, "I saw it as a moving meditation.
+Once we began rehearsals Alyce found a serenity in the nude section, "I saw it as a moving meditation.
 During that moment I felt so connected with the group even though we never really came in contact with each other.
 That just became a peaceful moment."
 Again, from her newsletter, "I gave myself permission to be me, in my skin, in my body.
 I celebrated each moment and each movement.
 I felt loved and seen.
 I fell in love with myself and the cast."

-Perhaps Alyce's proudest achievement from the piece is teaching these valuable lessons to her daughter Amelia.
-It was a valuable lesson to
+But Alyce's proudest achievement has been teaching these valuable lessons to her daughter Amelia.
+"It was a powerful moment to share it with her.
+It was really special and I have reflected on that a lot, probably more than the actual performances.
+One of my values of being a mother has been to raise her without a lens of judgement, especially when it comes to our bodies because there's enough of that in the world."
+By confronting these complex experiences directly with Amelia, Alyce is providing the kind of emotionally mature guidance she is unlikely to get from her friends, school, or other elements of our society.
+It's what (I have to imagine) makes parenting such a challenging yet rewarding pursuit.

 Other performers discussed the counterintuitive concept that the nude section actually felt the least *intimate* section of the piece.
 For Cate, an action as